sfagnum/Kohana-Alert/README.md

 Kohana-Alert
 ============

-One more messaging module through session.
+One more flash messaging module through session for Kohana 3.3

 Use Twitter Bootstrap alert template.